Lolzkitso/old-roblox-gui/README.md

 > "Does this contain old code?"

 No, since most of the code used back in 2020 or older is now depricated.
-And I want this to work for newer games aswell, that can't use old chat.
+And I want this to work for newer games aswell that, for example, can't use Legacy Chat.

+# Installation!

+To install the Old Roblox Gui, first:
+- Download the Roblox file provided.
+- Enter Roblox Studio
+- Right Click > Insert > Insert From File...
+- Import the File, and it should work!

 # Credits!
 - P0s_0 for the old Leaderboard!